nithishr/nithishr.github.io/_posts/2020-07-20-sample-projects.md

 Ariadne: Lifehack for the Munich Public Transportation
 -----
 Google Maps / MVV (Munich Public Transportation) can give you the directions to your destination.
 But once you arrive at the destination, especially using the Metro / Suburban Rail, there is a multitude of exits.
 Choosing an exit among the choices is not trivial at all times.
-This could take up to 5-10 minutes per journey.
+This could cost up to 5-10 minutes per journey.

 We built Ariadne which suggests the closest exits to your destination for the public transportation.
 It also recommends the part of the train you need to board to be close to the suggested exit.
-The users can provide feedback about the suggestions that can improve the system.
+The users can provide feedback about the suggestions that can further improve the system.
 Additionally, we developed the ability to navigate indoors without the use of any infrastructure using mobile phone sensors.

 This project was developed initially during the [hackatum](https://hack.tum.de/), the annual hackathon from Technical University of Munich.
 Based on the positive feedback we received, we pursued it further including pitching it to some business customers like the German rail company, Deutsche Bahn.
 We also secured 2nd place in the [Mobility Innovation Competition @ Campus](http://zentrum-digitalisierung.bayern/micc-mobility-innovation-competition-campus-2017/) held by the Center for Digitalization, Bavaria State.